codsen/codsen.com/src/os/test-mixer.md

 ## In practice

 Let's say, we test [detergent](/os/detergent).
-It has the following default opts [`defaultOpts` in the source](https://github.com/codsen/codsen/blob/main/packages/detergent/src/util.js):
+It has the following default options:

 ```js
 {